Gunpowder Milkshake: Plot

 Meanwhile, Nathan learns that one of the henchmen Sam killed in an earlier job was the son of Jim McAlister, the head of a powerful criminal empire.
 To avoid conflict, Nathan gives up Sam's information and location to be killed.
 Sam returns to the doctor to reunite Emily with her father, but they learn that he did not survive.
 Nathan's three henchmen are also at the doctor seeking treatment for their prior fight and they receive orders to kill her.
 The doctor injects Sam with a serum that renders her arms useless.
 Sam asks Emily to tape a knife and a gun to her hands and she uses them to fight and kill the three henchmen.
 More henchmen arrive, but Sam and Emily escape in Sam's car, with Emily steering and Sam working the pedals.

-Sam receives a text from Nathan, giving her the address to a safe house where she can find supplies to help her escape.
+Sam receives a text from Nathan with the address to a safe house where she can find supplies to help her escape.
 She and Emily travel there and run into Scarlet, who reveals she has been watching Sam from afar for 15 years.
 When henchmen arrive to kill Sam, Scarlet guides them through a hidden escape route.

 They manage to escape and return to the library, where the librarians angrily demand why Scarlet never tried to contact them when she disappeared.
 They are interrupted by arriving gunmen.
 Sam attempts to hold them off, but, after she is overpowered, Scarlet intervenes to save her.
-The librarians consider fleeing with Emily, but they decide to join the fight.
+The librarians consider fleeing with Emily but decide to join the fight.

 All the gunmen are killed except for Virgil, Jim McAlister's nephew, who kills Madeleine and kidnaps Emily.
 Virgil calls Sam, who offers to turn herself in at the diner in exchange for Emily's freedom.
-Sam arrives to meet Jim McAlister who explains that his late son had four older sisters that Jim could not relate to as he does not understand women.
+Sam arrives to meet Jim McAlister, who explains that his late son had four older sisters that Jim could not relate to as he does not understand women.
 Jim intends to torture Sam and make Emily watch, but Scarlet, Anna May, and Florence arrive with guns to free them.
 Sam takes Emily and leaves the diner before the three women kill Jim and all his henchmen.